Urgent Care

 • Excessive bleeding

-For cats, slowly place a blanket or towel over the head to prevent biting.
-Slowly lift the animal into an open-topped carrier or box.
+To transport a cat who is unable to move, slowly place a blanket or towel over their head to prevent biting.
+Then, lift the cat into an open-topped carrier or box in a gentle manner.